Agostinho Neto: Angolan politics

-In February 1973 Neto and MPLA visited Romania to meet with President Nicolae Ceaușescu on a four day official trip between the 12–16th of February, to discuss political matters in Africa.
-On the 17th of February Neto visited Bulgaria along with Lucio Lara, Ruth Neto and other party officials where he would also seek support from the Bulgarian authorities, as well meeting with some of the MPLA students in Bulgaria amongst them was also Dino Matrosse – who later would become the MPLA General Secretary.
-The MPLA delegation will then continue with their official trip to Yugoslavia on the 18–22nd of February to meet with President Josip Broz Tito.
-Agostinho Neto spends most of his time in 1973 in Europe, where he visits Oslo, in Norway, and on the 2nd of July he is in Geneva.
-The same year on the 15–16th of July 1973 Tito and Ceausescu meet in Yugoslavia to discuss the situation in Angola, whilst the leader of MPLA attended the 17–19th of July 1973 for the Bulgarian Communist Party Plenum Committee, joined by his sister Ruth Neto and Dino Matrosse, who was studying engineering in Bulgaria.
+In February 1973, Neto and MPLA visited Romania to meet with Dictator (Conducător) Nicolae Ceaușescu on a four day official trip between 12–16 February, to discuss political matters in Africa.
+On 17 February Neto visited Bulgaria along with Lúcio Lara, Ruth Neto and other party officials where he also sought support from the Bulgarian authorities, as well as meeting with some of the MPLA students in Bulgaria amongst them was also Dino Matrosse – who later became the MPLA General Secretary.
+The MPLA delegation then continued with their official trip to Yugoslavia on 18–22 February to meet with President Josip Broz Tito.
+Neto spent most of his time in 1973 in Europe, where he visited Oslo, in Norway, and on 2 July he was in Geneva.
+On 15–16 July Tito and Ceausescu met in Yugoslavia to discuss the situation in Angola, whilst the leader of MPLA attended the 17–19 July 1973 for the Bulgarian Communist Party Plenum Committee, joined by his sister Ruth Neto and Dino Matrosse, who was studying engineering in Bulgaria.

 Following the Carnation Revolution in Portugal during April 1974 (which deposed Salazar's successor Marcelo Caetano), three political factions vied for Angolan power.
 One of the three was the MPLA, to which Neto belonged.
 On 11 November 1975, Angola achieved full independence from the Portuguese, and Neto became the nation's ruler after the MPLA seized Luanda at the expense of the other anti-colonial movements.
 He established a one-party state and his government developed close links with the Soviet Union and other nations in the Eastern Bloc and other Communist states, particularly Cuba, which aided the MPLA considerably in its war with the FNLA, the National Union for the Total Independence of Angola (UNITA) and South Africa.
 Neto made the MPLA declare Marxism-Leninism its official doctrine.
 As a consequence, he violently repressed a movement later called Fractionism which in 1977 attempted a coup d'état inspired by the Organização dos Comunistas de Angola.
 In December 1977 at their first congress, they changed their name to MPLA-PT (MPLA Partido do Trabalho) officially adopting the Marxist-Leninist ideology, requested by Nito Alves.
 Tens of thousands of followers (or alleged followers) of Nito Alves were executed in the aftermath of the attempted coup, over a period that lasted up to two years, although Agostinho Neto only ratified the death sentence of Nito Alves.
 After corresponding with several relatives of the disappeared, Neto decided to dissolve the Directorate of Information and Security for the "excesses" they had committed.

 According to his sons, President Neto never assigned business or privileges to them, suggesting that despite a controversial presidency he never forgot his humble origins.